Last Updated 31 July 2026

 For Indian professionals with strong technical expertise or leadership experience, Estonia offers excellent career opportunities, competitive salaries, and a high standard of living, making it an increasingly popular destination for global talent.

 Estonia’s job market is growing fast, supported by its strong tech industry, digital economy, and need for skilled workers.
 The country is facing a talent shortage in IT, engineering, healthcare, and education.
 By 2030, Estonia is expected to see thousands of new job openings as businesses expand and foreign investment increases.
-With over 13,000 job vacancies already reported in 2025, Estonia offers strong opportunities for global professionals.
+With over 13,000 job vacancies already reported, Estonia offers strong opportunities for global professionals.

 The table below shows the estimated number of job vacancies in Estonia by 2030 across major sectors: